 Council Assessment and Approval

-The Development Regulations 2008 provides statutory time frames for the assessment of all Development Applications.
+The Planning Development and Infrastructure (General) Regulations 2017 provides statutory time frames for the assessment of all Development Applications.

-For a Land Division, the maximum time frame for assessment is twelve (12) weeks.
+For most Land Divisions, the maximum time frame for assessment 90 business days.

 Depending on the complexity of the application, most land divisions are dealt with within six (6) to eight (8) weeks.